OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Related Work

 \subsection{Time-series Anomaly Detection}

-Anomalies in time-series datasets can originate from a variety of sources, resulting in distinct anomaly characteristics.
-For instance, external attacks can lead to service interruptions, which are often reflected as abrupt fluctuations in the time-series data \cite{Attack}.
-Additionally, hardware failures, such as hard drive malfunctions or network device outages, can result in a significant decline in system performance, causing a sustained deterioration of the associated indicators \cite{HardDrive}.
+Anomalies in time-series datasets come from various sources, resulting in distinct anomaly characteristics.
+For instance, external attacks can lead to service interruptions, often shown as abrupt time-series fluctuations \cite{Attack}.
+Additionally, hardware failures, such as hard drive failures or network device outages, can cause a significant decline in system performance, resulting in sustained deterioration of associated indicators \cite{HardDrive}.
 Furthermore, the deployment or changes of services can induce variations in the corresponding key performance indicators (KPIs) over time, potentially triggering a series of consecutive or intermittent anomaly points \cite{Changes}.
 In terms of duration, anomalies can manifest at specific time points or persist across a sequence of consecutive time points \cite{AM}.
 The latter is referred to as an anomaly event that encompasses multiple anomaly points.

-Typical techniques for TAD encompass a range of approaches, including statistical \cite{DAMP}, machine learning \cite{SVMAD}, and deep learning \cite{PA, GDN} algorithms.
-Time-series data is generally collected at regular intervals from various agents or sensors, with each time point representing a distinct sample.
+Typical techniques for TAD encompass a range of approaches, including statistical \cite{MPXXX}, machine learning \cite{SVMAD}, and deep learning \cite{PA, BeatGAN} algorithms.
+Time-series data are generally collected at regular intervals from various agents or sensors, with each time point representing a distinct sample.
 The detection results generated by the anomaly detector maintain the same discreteness and sampling frequency as the input data.
-After the process of detection, the discrete results can be systematically organized into predicted events based on temporal continuity, and compared with the ground truth labels to evaluate the performance of TAD.
+After the process of detection, the discrete results can be systematically organized into prediction events based on temporal continuity, and compared with the ground truth labels to evaluate the performance of TAD.
 However, establishing a reliable mapping between the ground truth anomaly events and the detection results presents notable challenges.
-Specifically, temporal factors such as incorrect insertions, deletions, fragmentation, and merging \cite{PMAR} introduce significant ambiguities into the mapping relationships, thereby complicating the performance evaluation of TAD.
+Specifically, temporal factors such as incorrect insertions, deletions, fragmentation, and merging \cite{PMAR} introduce significant ambiguities into the mapping relationships, thereby complicating the evaluation of TAD performance.